 2. The time invested by the so-called ‘investors’ doing the work.

 Secondly, there is never any allowance for the investors’ time.
-If an investor earns £20,000 on a project over a 12 month period, then that is a loss-making venture in my eyes and it should be in yours also.
+If an investor earns £20,000 on a project over 12 months, then that is a loss-making venture in my eyes and it should be in yours also.
 If you are investing your time and money into your property business make sure you pay yourself a rate that makes sense.